Granby Zoo

-The Granby Zoo (Le Zoo de Granby) is a zoo in Granby, Quebec and is one of Quebec's major tourist attractions.
+The Granby Zoo (Le Zoo de Granby) is a zoo in Granby, Quebec, and is one of Quebec's major tourist attractions.

 It was founded in 1953 by the mayor of Granby at the time, Pierre-Horace Boivin.
 There are currently more than 1,800 different animals grouped into more than 200 species.
-The zoo has 516,000 visitors per year and contains animals from Africa, Asia and South America.
+The zoo has 516,000 visitors per year and contains animals from Africa, Asia, South America, and Oceania.
 Adjacent to the zoo is the Amazoo water park.
 The zoo also has an amusement park called "Parc Johnny Test Collection" which is named after the Johnny Test animated television series.

 Exhibits and animals

 Asia

 The Asia section is home to a variety of animals.
-The Red Panda, Siberian Tiger, Yak, Przewalski's horse, Bactrian camel, and Japanese Macaque are a select few of the Asia section's variety of animals.
+The Red panda, Siberian tiger, Yak, Przewalski's horse, Bactrian camel, and Japanese macaque are a select few of the Asia section's variety of animals.
 They also boast a geodesic dome designed by the same architect as Montreal's famous Biosphere.